Chapter 4723-27 Medication Administration by Certified Medication Aide

 (4) Any special instructions concerning the administration of medications to specific residents.

-(G) A nurse who is on site may delegate the administration of as-needed medications to a certified medication aide provided all of the following are satisfied:
+(G) A nurse who is on site may delegate the administration of as-needed medications to a certified medication aide if:

 (1) A registered nurse has completed a nursing assessment of the resident to whom the as-needed medication is to be administered;

-(2) A nursing regimen based on the nursing assessment is established that contains interventions including the administration of the as-needed medication in accordance with the medication order;
+(2) A nursing regimen based on the nursing assessment is established that contains interventions including the administration of the as-needed medication according to the medication order;

 (3) The nurse determines the resident’s need for the medication based on information collected from sources that include but are not limited to: